-B. Medical Disabilities
+2. Medical Disabilities

-Students with disabilities that are clearly visible by outward manifestations of disability (e.g., quadriplegics) shall be afforded accommodations that are clearly justified by the nature of their disability.
-Southwestern reserves the right to request disability-related documentation when a requested accommodation cannot be easily justified by the outward effects of the student's disabiling condition.
-When such documentation is requested, the student shall follow the documentation requirements below.
+Students with disabilities that are clearly visible by outward manifestations of disability (e.g., quadriplegics) will be afforded accommodations that are clearly justified by the nature of their disability.
+Southwestern reserves the right to request disability-related documentation when a requested accommodation cannot be easily justified by the outward effects of the student's disabling condition.
+When such documentation is requested, the student will follow the documentation requirements below.